tyb1222/SpringMVCMyBatis/README.md

 # SpringMVCMyBatis
-## this  project was build by SpringMVC + Mybatis and used druid db pool.
+- this project was build by SpringMVC + Mybatis and used druid db pool.
+- this project is for that man who is newer to SpringMVC